Veteran's Young Family is Helped by Feeding San Diego's Kids Program

 January 9, 2023

-In 2021, Brianna, a U.S. army veteran, was diagnosed with Guillain-Barre syndrome, a rare nerve infection that left her paralyzed and hospitalized from August 2020to March 2022.
-Today, Brianna is not only walking again, but is also dedicated to giving her 2 sons, Sean and Kayden, happy and healthy childhoods.
+Brianna, a U.S. Army veteran, was diagnosed with a rare disease that left her paralyzed and hospitalized for almost two years.
+It was a long and difficult struggle, but today, Brianna is walking again and dedicated to giving her 2 sons—Sean and Kayden—a happy and healthy childhood.

 No items found.